RadixSeven/video_audio_sync/README.md

 In addition, `ffmpeg` is required.
 You can install it on Windows with `scoop`.
 On Linux, use your package manager.

+On Windows, you will also need `bash` (the latest version in 2025 is the `scoop msys` package, but that is over three years old) and `wget`.

 ## Demo

 SyncNet demo: